reginald-project/reginald/README.md

 👔 the personal workstation valet

 This project is still in early development.
-More info follows.
+More info will be added later.

 ## License